In a first, Congress overrides Trump veto of defense bill

 Trump rejected the defense measure last week, saying it failed to limit social media companies he claimed were biased against him during his failed reelection campaign.
 Trump also opposed language that allows for the renaming of military bases that honor Confederate leaders.

-There was no immediate comment Friday from Trump or the White House.

-Sen. Jim Inhofe, R-Okla., chairman of the Senate Armed Services Committee, said he was “disappointed” with Trump’s veto and called the bill “absolutely vital to our national security and our troops.″
+Sen. Jim Inhofe, R-Okla., chairman of the Senate Armed Services Committee and a close Trump ally, hailed the override vote.

-“This is the most important bill we have,″ Inhofe said.
-“It puts members of the military first.″
+“Today, the Senate sent a strong message of support to our troops,” Inhofe said.
+“Not only does this bill give our service members and their families the resources they need, but it also makes our nation more secure — pushing back against China and Russia (and) strengthening our cyber defenses.”

 Trump has succeeded throughout his four-year term in enforcing party discipline in Congress, with few Republicans willing to publicly oppose him.
 The bipartisan overrides on the defense bill showed the limits of Trump’s influence in the final weeks of his term.

 Earlier this week, 130 House Republicans voted against the Trump-backed COVID relief checks, with many arguing they were unnecessary and would increase the federal budget deficit.
 The Democratic-controlled House approved the larger payments, but the plan is all but dead in the Senate, another sign of Trump’s fading hold over Congress.

+Only seven GOP senators voted with Trump to oppose the override.
+Forty Republicans voted for the override, along with 41 Democrats.
+Sanders and five other liberals who opposed the defense bill also voted against the override.

-Besides his concerns about social media and military base names, Trump also said the defense bill restricted his ability to conduct foreign policy, “particularly my efforts to bring our troops home.″ Trump was referring to provisions in the bill that impose conditions on his plan to withdraw thousands of troops from Afghanistan and Germany.
-The measures require the Pentagon to submit reports certifying that the proposed withdrawals would not jeopardize U.S. national security.
+Besides his concerns about social media and military base names, Trump also complained that the bill restricted his ability to withdraw thousands of troops from Afghanistan and Germany.
+The measure requires the Pentagon to submit reports certifying that the proposed withdrawals would not jeopardize U.S. national security.

 Trump has vetoed eight other bills, but those were all sustained because supporters did not gain the two-thirds vote needed in each chamber for the bills to become law without Trump’s signature.

 Rhode Island Sen. Jack Reed, the top Democrat on the Senate Armed Services Committee, called Trump’s Dec.
 23 veto a “parting gift” to Russian President Vladimir Putin “and a lump of coal for our troops.
-Donald Trump is showing more devotion to Confederate base names than to the men and women who defend our nation.″
+Donald Trump is showing more devotion to Confederate base names than to the men and women who defend our nation.”